Public Status Page¶

 Public Access¶

-The status page is served at /status/ and is designed to be publicly accessible without authentication.
+The status page is designed to be publicly accessible without authentication.
+Configure your reverse proxy to allow unauthenticated access to:

 Reverse proxy configuration